-'''

 The org-mode homepage[1] clearly needs help from a good web designer.

-'''

-'''

-[1] The link is: http://www.astro.uva.nl/~dominik/Tools/org
+[1] The link is: http://orgmode.org

-'''

-Note that the 'footnote' package uses C-c! to invoke its commands.
+Note that the 'footnote' package uses C-c ! to invoke its commands.
 This binding conflicts with the org-mode command for inserting inactive time stamps.
 You could use the variable footnote-prefix to switch footnotes commands to another key.
 Or, if you are too used to this binding, you could use org-replace-disputed-keys and org-disputed-keys to change the settings in Org-mode.

-10.5.4 Enhancing text for export
+12.6.4 Enhancing text for export

-Some of the export backends of Org-mode allow for sophisticated text formatting, this is true in particular for the HTML backend.
+Some of the export backends of Org-mode allow for sophisticated text formatting, this is true in particular for the HTML and LaT_EX backends.
 Org-mode has a number of typing conventions that allow to produce a richly formatted output.

-- Plain lists '-', '' or '+' as bullet, or with '1.' or '2)' as enumerator will be recognized and transformed if the backend supports lists.
-See See Section 2.8 [Plain lists], page 9. - You can make words bold, /italic/, underlined, =code=, and even '+strikethrough+'3. - A line consisting of only dashes, and at least 5 of them, will be exported as a horizontal line ('r/>' in HTML). - Many TEX macros and entire LaTEX fragments are converted into HTML entities or images (see Chapter 9 [Embedded LaTeX], page 61).
+• Plain lists '-', '' or '+' as bullet, or with '1.' or '2)' as enumerator will be recognized and transformed if the backend supports lists.
+See Section 2.8 [Plain lists], page 9.